wernerschuler/File-Shares-and-Permissions/README.md

 **15. Logoff and log back into Client-1 as your user and try to access the "IT-Support" folder**
  - File Explorer --> Enter \\dc-1 into the File Explorer search bar --> IT-Support
- - You will not have access to this folder
+ - You will not have access to the IT-Support folder